-- England's largest county4 with many rural areas and large distances to travel for service delivery/access. - Poor transport links, particularly those running East to West. - Duplication and lack of clarity in accountability associated with two-tier local authority structure. - Poor broadband and mobile connectivity. - Increasing inequality and levels of deprivation in some urban areas.
+Mutual challenges Budget shortfall with significant savings of £36.9m1 over the next three years are required.
+Responding to economic and financial impact of COVID-192, with anticipated long term impact on public sector finances.
+Adult social care overspend and rising demand.
+Delivering the economic potential of devolution. lge York North Yorkshire Historic issues around delivery of their Local Plan England's largest county4 with many rural areas and large and failure to deliver the housing target3. distances to travel for service delivery/access.
+Constrained by lack of capacity and small geographic Poor transport links, particularly those running East to West. footprint4.
+Duplication and lack of clarity in accountability associated Ofsted identified areas requiring improvement in Children's with two-tier local authority structure.
+Services following a focussed inspection visit5.
+Poor broadband and mobile connectivity.
+Lack of investment compared to other similar cities.
+Increasing inequality and levels of deprivation in some urban areas.